 I’m Daniel from Monetize.info.

-Just checked your Twitter profile and seen that you have a nice amount of followers.
-Can you check our article https://monetize.info/15-twitter-automation-tools-you-should-use/ and let us know what tool is your favourite and how you benefit using it?.
+I just checked your Twitter profile and seen that you have a nice amount of followers.
+Can you check our article https://monetize.info/15-twitter-automation-tools-you-should-use/ and let us know what tool is your favorite and how you benefit from using it?.
 If it is not on the list, please let us know.

 I’d love to publish your contribution.

 You should contact at least 10-15 persons to get several responses to add to the post and re-publish it when it is updated.
 Don’t forget to contact everyone mentioned in the article as they will share it with their audience.